Hotel and Motel Negligence

 In addition to accidents occurring at hotels as a result of negligent conduct on the part of hotel or motel employees, these establishments can, if certain requirements are met, be held liable for injuries to guests that result from the criminal actions of third parties.
 The general rule in California is that the owner of the premises on which a person is injured is not responsible for harm caused by third parties outside the owner's control.
 However, in some cases, extenuating circumstances will create an exception to this rule.

-It is important for local residents to speak to a California hotel injury attorney so that he or she can assess whether or not the hotel is likely to be found liable for your injuries.
+It is important for local residents to speak to a San Diego hotel accident attorney so that he or she can assess whether or not the hotel is likely to be found liable for your injuries.

 In California, the statute of limitations for injuries sustained as a result of hotel or motel negligence is two years.
 The statute of limitations starts on the date of the injury.
 (Cal.
 Code of Civ.
 Proc. §335.1) In other words, if the claim has not ended in settlement, or if a lawsuit has yet to be filed, and two years have passed since the injury occurred, the injured person will not be permitted to pursue money damages for these injuries, regardless of the circumstances.